River City Girls Zero: Plot

 Kunio and Riki are convicted of a hit and run and the pair are imprisoned in a juvenile correction facility, but the two claim to be innocent.
 The next morning, the duo are visited by Kunio's friend Hiroshi, who informs them of a series of suspicious events transpiring in and around Nekketsu High School, including sightings of a boy with a strong resemblance to Kunio.
 Suspecting that they may have been framed for a crime they didn't commit, Kunio and Riki escape from prison and set out to find the person who framed them and clear their names, aided by their girlfriends Misako and Kyoko.

 Development and release

 Unlike the other Kunio-kun games released for the Super Famicom, Kunio-tachi no Banka was developed by Almanic rather than internally by Technos Japan Corp, although most of the main staff members were former employees of the company.
 The game was produced by Noriyuki Tomiyama (who worked on the arcade versions of Super Dodge Ball and The Combatribes) and directed by Yoshihisa Kishimoto (creator of Kunio-kun and Double Dragon), while the late Michiya Hirasawa (sound programmer in numerous Technos titles) was the lead programmer and made sound effects.
 Kazunaka Yamane (who worked on the original Double Dragon and Combatribes) composed the music.
 The game's scenario and screenplay was written by Hiro Yokokura.
+The game's title Kunio-tachi no Banka, roughly translated as "The Elegy of Kunio", is meant as a reference to John Woo's A Better Tomorrow which released in Japan (along with films A Better Tomorrow II, The Killer and Hard Boiled) under the title Otokotachi no Banka (The Elegy of Men when translated to english).